TharushaDinujaya/TharushaDinujaya/README.md

 ![](https://komarev.com/ghpvc/?username=TharushaDinujaya&color=brightgreen)

-- 🎓 I'm an Undergraduate at _University of Moratuwa, Department of Computer Science and Engineering_
+- 🎓 I'm an Undergraduate at **University of Moratuwa, Department of Computer Science and Engineering**

-- 🌱 I’m currently learning **Machine Learning, React and Embedded Systems**
+- 🌱 I’m currently learning **Machine Learning, IoT Devices and Embedded Systems**

-- 🌱 I'm willing to learn **Linux, OpenCV and SprinBoot**
+- 🌱 I'm willing to learn **OpenCV, Linux, and TinyML**

 - 📫 You can reach me on **tharushad.21@cse.mrt.ac.lk**